fruitsaladchan/init.lua/README.md

 - lualine
 - whichkey
 - nvim-tree
-- dressing.nvim
+- telescope
-- and more
+- and more!

 # requirements